pebakery/pebakery-docs/Commands/Depreciated.md

 ### Legacy Branch Conditions

-Legacy branch conditions such as `NOTEXISTFILE` and `NOTEXISTDIR` are deprecated in favor of using the `Not` operator (eg. `If,Not,EXISTDIR`...).
+Legacy branch conditions such as `NOTEXISTFILE` and `NOTEXISTDIR` are depreciated in favor of using the `Not` operator (eg. `If,Not,EXISTDIR`...).
 This is the recommended syntax in Winbuilder so legacy branch conditions are disabled by default in PEBakery.
 They can be enabled with a compatibility option.

 ### Loop - `<Letter>`